yanzewu/line/doc/doc.md

     figure (title)
     subfigure index

 The behavior of `figure` is similar with matlab's figure.
-It will create new figure if no figure has proper title.
+It creates new figure and bring it to the front.

 The index of subfigure is an integer, starting from left to right and top to bottom.

 ### save